-Your work truck is a mobile repair shop outfitted with the tools necessary to tackle any job you encounter.
+Your work truck is a mobile repair shop outfitted with the tools necessary to tackle any job.
 Having the right tools on hand helps you stay productive and get the job done quickly.

-But performing the job correctly and quickly isn’t your only concern.
+But doing the job correctly and quickly isn’t your only concern.
 Staying on top of truck maintenance is also critical to keeping the operation up and running.

-The implementation of Tier 4 Final (T4F) regulations has resulted in significant changes for owners and operators of diesel engine work trucks.
-Engine regeneration is one new challenge related to T4F that increases downtime and can impact truck performance.
+Owners and operators of diesel work trucks have seen significant changes with the implementation of Tier 4 Final (T4F) regulations.
+Engine regeneration is one challenge related to T4F that increases downtime and can impact truck performance.

-In T4F engines, the diesel particulate filter (DPF) traps soot from engine exhaust gases and must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
-How frequently regeneration must happen depends on several factors, including how much time a work truck runs at idle and light loads.
+In T4F engines, the diesel particulate filter (DPF) traps soot from engine exhaust gases.
+This filter must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
+How often DPF regeneration must happen depends on several factors.
+These include how much time a work truck runs at idle and light loads.

 DPF warning levels

-When power take-off (PTO) equipment is run off of T4F engines for extended periods of time, particulate can build up faster in the filter.
+When power take-off (PTO) equipment is run off T4F engines for extended periods, filter particulate can build up faster.
 Many owner’s manuals recommend that if PTO-driven equipment is powered for more than one hour without driving the truck, the DPF warning system should be checked at the one-hour mark and every 15 minutes after.

 - Level one: The DPF warning light comes on, signaling the soot is above the desired level and requires regeneration soon.